 If you haven’t tried falafel by now you should try this healthy baked falafel recipe.
 Falafel is that kind of comforting food that is delicious, quick, and perfect for any time of the day.

 As you know falafel is a deep-fried traditional Middle Eastern food.
-If you bake them they get healthier and with less calories, which is great.
+If you bake them they get healthier and with fewer calories, which is great.
 They are still crispy on the outside and soft inside even if they are baked.

-You can serve falafel as usually in a pita bread pocket with lots of vegetables and tahini base sauce but it can also be a great appetizer idea for parties.
+You can serve falafel as usual in a pita bread pocket with lots of vegetables and tahini base sauce but it can also be a great appetizer idea for parties.
 Or use falafel to make falafel burgers.
 Any way you want it, it is delicious.

 - 1/2 pound (250g) dry chickpeas

 - 1 cup chopped fresh parsley or cilantro

 - 3 cloves garlic , minced

 - 1/2 tsp baking soda